nxp-mcuxpresso/mcuxsdk-examples/_boards/evkbmimxrt1170/vglite_examples/toolkit_freertos/example_board_readme.md

     #define DEMO_PANEL 1
     or
     #define USE_MIPI_PANEL 3 in mcux_config.h
-    Which number represent which panel can be found in display_support.h.
+    Which number represent which panel can be found in display_support.h and mcux_config.h.
 4. Download the program to the target board.
 5. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.